-As of December 31, 2021
+As of December 31, 2022

-Fai Fair Value Valuation Unobservable Range
+Fair Value Valuation Unobservable Range

 (Dollars in 000s) Techniques Input

-Impaired Loans \$ 532 Appraised collateral values Discount for time since appraisal 0-30%
+Impaired Loans \$ 258 Appraised collateral values Discount for time since appraisal 0-22%

 and discounted cash flows Selling costs 0-8%

-As of Decembe r 31, 2020
+As of December 31, 2021

-Fa ir Value Valuation Unobservable Range
+Fair Value Valuation Unobservable Range

 (Dollars in 000s) Techniques Input

-Impaired Loans \$ 628 Appraised collateral values Discount for time since appraisal 0-30%
+Impaired Loans \$ 532 Appraised collateral values Discount for time since appraisal 0-30%

 and discounted cash flows Selling costs 0-8%

-16. Fair Values of Financial Instruments
+17. Fair Values of Financial Instruments

 The following information should not be interpreted as an estimate of the fair value of the entire Company, since a fair value calculation is only provided for a limited portion of the Company's assets and liabilities.
 Due to a wide range of valuation techniques and the degree of subjectivity used in making the estimates, comparisons between the Company's disclosures and those of other companies may not be meaningful.
-The following methods and assumptions were used to estimate the fair values of the Company's financial instruments at December 31, 2021 and 2020.